heckler1/ansible_playbooks/README.md

 10. Finally, it reboots the host to apply the changes and latest kernel.

 The GitLab role installs a GitLab server.
 It is designed to be used with an external SMTP relay.

+The LAMP play installs the Apache, MySQL, and PHP roles and then reboots the host.

+The LEMP play installs the NGINX web server, MySQL, and PHP roles and then reboots the host.

 The MySQL role installs MariaDB/MySQL and completes mysql_secure_installation.